britram/taps-transports/draft-ietf-taps-transports.md

-client libraries, easy use of existing security mechanisms such as HTTP digest authentication {{RFC2617}} and TLS {{RFC5246}}, the ability of HTTP to traverse firewalls makes it work over many types of infrastructure, and in cases where a application server often needs to support HTTP anyway.
+client libraries, easy use of existing security mechanisms such as HTTP digest authentication {{RFC2617}} and TLS {{RFC5246}}, the ability of HTTP to traverse firewalls makes it work over many types of infrastructure, and in cases where an application server often needs to support HTTP anyway.

 Depending on application need, the use of HTTP as a substrate protocol may add complexity and overhead in comparison to a special-purpose protocol (e.g., HTTP headers, suitability of the HTTP security model, etc.). {{RFC3205}}
-addresses this issue and provides some guidelines and concerns about the use of HTTP standard port 80 and 443, the use of HTTP URL scheme and interaction with existing firewalls, proxies and NATs.
+addresses this issue and provides some guidelines and identifies concerns about the use of HTTP standard port 80 and 443, the use of HTTP URL scheme and interaction with existing firewalls, proxies and NATs.